 The Customer will be required to pay 100% of the cost of service Connection and installation.
 The Standard Allowance credit does not apply.

 NOTL Hydro reserves the right to require the Customer to supply, install and maintain private equipment due to site conditions.
 All private installations must be inspected by ESA prior to Connection.
+A connection authorization must be received from ESA prior to NOTL Hydro connecting the service.

-Private services supplied from a NOTL Hydro pole will require the Customer to provide 7.6 m of the appropriately sized DBII conduit and weather-head for the service - to be installed by NOTL Hydro.
+Private services supplied from a NOTL Hydro pole will require the Customer to provide 7.6 m of the appropriately sized DBII conduit or equivalent and weather-head for the service - to be installed by NOTL Hydro.

 3.2.2.1 Designated Areas - General (<50 kW)

 Customers in designated U/G areas that make application for a new service Connection will be required to install U/G service cable.
 Similarly, Customers that make application to upgrade or alter existing O/H service Connections are required to convert to an U/G cable Connection.
 NOTL Hydro will typically install and maintain service conductors for the standard service.
 The Customer will be required to pay 100% of the actual cost for the U/G service.
-The cost will be calculated from the Delivery Point to the Demarcation Point with a minimum charge.
+The cost will be calculated from the Delivery Point to the Demarcation Point, no less than the applicable minimum charge.
 Installation beyond the Demarcation Point is the responsibility of the Customer.

 3.2.2.2 Customer Requested - General (<50 kW)

 In areas other than those designated U/G areas, Customers may make application for a new or upgraded service Connection by U/G service cable.
 The Customer will be required to pay 100% of the actual cost for the U/G service.
-The cost will be calculated from the Delivery Point to the Demarcation Point with a minimum charge.
+The cost will be calculated from the Delivery Point to the Demarcation Point no less than the applicable minimum charge.
 Installation beyond the Demarcation Point is the responsibility of the Customer.

 3.3 General Services - Greater Than 50 kW

 This section applies, but is not limited to, large commercial, industrial, and institutional developments.
-All Customers with an average peak Demand greater than 50 kW and less than 4999 kW over the past twelve months are to be classified as General Service Greater Than 50 kW.
+All Customers with an average peak Demand greater than or equal to 50 kW and less than 5000 kW over the past twelve months are to be classified as General Service Greater Than 50 kW.
 For new Customers without prior billing history, the peak Demand will be based on 90% of the proposed capacity or installed transformation.

 General Services are supplied O/H with the exception of the following: